P-wig/ML-HW/project/ProjectProposal.md

 * What is your baseline evaluation setup?
 Why?
 * Describe the ML methods that you consider using and what is the reason for their choice?
    * What is the family of machine learning algorithms you are using and why?

+I am still evaluating baseline learning models, all I have acomplished pretains to preprocessing and data evaluation on variable relations and dimensionality.
+I an considering using a dataset balancing tool such as RandomOverSampler or SMOTE to to improve the relative performance of my model after I have done dry tests on the imbalanced dataset.
+I have considered using ensemble machine learning algorithms as they yield the most robust fits for multidimensional data.

 <Expand and complete for **Project Submission**>